harrietrs/cross-gov-ai-testing-framework/README.md

 ## 💬 Contributing Feedback

-We welcome contributions and feedback from the public, researchers, civil society, and industry:
+We welcome contributions and feedback from the public, researchers, AI community and industry experts:

 - Open an [Issue](https://github.com/Testing-AI-Standards/cross-gov-ai-testing-framework/issues) to ask a question or suggest improvements
 - Submit a Pull Request with proposed changes